Driving Test Tips

 Reverse around a corner

 Tutorial for reverse round a corner manoeuvre complete with diagrams and reference points.
-The reverse round a corner manoeuvre is frequently requested on a driving test.
-This tutorial also covers areas of the manoeuvre where observations must be taken.
+The reverse round a corner manoeuvre is no longer requested on a driving test, but it’s still a useful exercise to learn for when you’ve passed the driving test.

 Turn in the road

 In-depth tutorial for the turn in the road, previously known as the 3 point turn manoeuvre.
-Frequently requested by driving examiners, all aspects of the manoeuvre covered for the practical driving test, including reference markers, appropriate speed, control and observations.
+No longer requested by driving examiners, but due to this manoeuvre being carried out frequently by full licence holders, it’s a useful exercise to learn.
 After you have studied the turn in the road tutorial, have a go at the turn in the road knowledge test quiz.

 Hit the kerb